CJOC3/CTFChallenges/picoCTF2021/Matryoshka doll/Matryoshkadoll.md

 ### Approach
 - The name of the challenge gives us a hint that there may be something stored in the given file.
 First, I checked the file type of the first image.
-- It has an extension of `.jgp` but according to the `file` command, it should be a PNG file.
+- It has an extension of `.jpg` but according to the `file` command, it should be a PNG file.
 Thus, I changed its extension to `.png`.
 - To check if there is something stored in the given file, I used the command `binwalk dolls.png`.
 It showed that there are zip archives within the png image.
 - Running `binwalk -e dolls.png` will extract the files in a new folder.
 - Change directory to `base images` and it shows another file that has `.jpg` extension but upon closer inspection with `file` command again, it is supposed